 Spare parts distribution to automotive dealerships, independent workshops, and fleet maintenance operations has a high dispute rate relative to other distribution sectors.
 The reason is specificity: a wrong part delivered to a workshop that is mid-repair creates a more significant operational problem than a short-delivered SKU in a retail environment.
 The technician cannot complete the job, the vehicle remains unrepaired, and the workshop loses revenue for the day.

-What automotive and spare parts ePOD must capture:
+What automotive and spare parts electronic proof of delivery must capture:

 - Part number scan confirmation: each part scanned and matched to the order line before the driver leaves